ornellion/100DaysOfCode/round2-log.md

 Can I just say that the hardest part of these projects is the design process!
 I have to pick the topic, design the page, pick the colour scheme and the fonts...
 And then actually code it 😅

 Using Canva was helpful to help give me a general idea of what I want the final results to look like as well as visualise what the fonts and the colours will ultimately look like.
 I even have the assets so onto coding next!

+---

+### Day 24: March 27, 2024

+**Today's Progress**:
+- Codecademy: Continued working on the Challenge Project: Company Home Page with Flexbox

+**Thoughts**:

+I wouldn't say I'm necessarily faster but I feel like things are clicking into place faster.
+I have a better idea of what I'm doing wrong and what I need to search for in order to get my CSS to look closer to my design.
+I hadn't realised that working to design specs has made it easier to code following my own design.

+And even though this is a Flexbox challenge I can't help but think it would be easier to complete with CSS Grid...